Skip to content

 schema: (input) => Order.parse(input), // validates + infers T = { tag, amount, status }

-deps: () => ({ users }),
+.deps(() => ({ users }))

-setup: async ({ config }) => ({
+.setup(({ deps, config }) => ({

 db: createPool(config.threshold),

-onRecord: async ({ record, ctx, deps, config }) => {
+.onRecord(async ({ record, users, db }) => {

 // record.new?.data is z.infer<typeof Order> | undefined

-// deps.users is TableClient<User>
+// users is TableClient<User> (from setup return)

 });